syncfusion-content/javascript-docs/js/Diagram/Commands.md

 ## Space

 Spacing commands enable you to place the selected objects on the page at equal intervals from each other.
 The selected objects are equally spaced within the selection boundary.
-Please refer to the list of API reference shown below for more details.
+Please refer to below link which shows how to use spacing commands in diagram.

 [spaceAcross](/api/js/ejdiagram#methods:spaceacross "spaceAcross")